 Many companies rolling out ERP systems hit snags when it comes to importing data from legacy systems into their shiny new infrastructure.
 When Target was launching in Canada in 2013, though, they assumed they would avoid this problem: there would be no data to convert, just new information to input into their SAP system.

-11. PG&E: When ‘sample’ data isn’t
+12. PG&E: When ‘sample’ data isn’t

 Some rollouts aim to tackle this sort of problem by testing new systems with production data, generally imported from existing databases.
 This can ensure that data errors are corrected before rollout — but production data is valuable stuff containing a lot of confidential and proprietary information, and it needs to be guarded with the same care as it would in actual production.

-In May of 2016, Chris Vickery, risk analyst at UpGuard, discovered a publicly exposed database that appeared to be Pacific Gas and Electric’s asset management system, containing details for over 47,000 PG&E computers, virtual machines, servers, and other devices — completely open to viewing, without username or password required.
-While PG&E initially denied that this was production data, Vickery says that it was, and was exposed as a result of an ERP rollout: a third-party vendor was given live PG&E data in order to fill a “demo” database and test how it would react in real production practice.
+In May 2016, Chris Vickery, risk analyst at UpGuard, discovered a publicly exposed database that appeared to be Pacific Gas and Electric’s asset management system, containing details for over 47,000 PG&E computers, virtual machines, servers, and other devices — completely open to viewing, without username or password required.
+While PG&E initially denied this was production data, Vickery says that it was, and was exposed as a result of an ERP rollout: a third-party vendor was given live PG&E data in order to fill a “demo” database and test how it would react in real production practice.
 They then failed to supply any of the protection a real production database would need.

 Surviving an ERP rollout

 So what have we learned?
 Well, don’t fall afoul of regulators, make sure your data is secure and clean, and document your processes before you move to a new platform — all good advice for any rollout or any other big IT project, really.